rgllm/serverless-portuguese-utils/README.md

 </h1>

 <h3 align="center">
-  A set of useful utils to validate Portuguse 🇵🇹 data using Cloudflare Workers ☁️.
+  A set of useful utils to validate Portuguese 🇵🇹 data using Cloudflare Workers ☁️.
 </h3>